 Female students traveling or studying abroad may be surprised (pleasantly or unpleasantly) to observe and experience different expectations and attitudes towards women in the country they visit.
 In some places, feminism and gender equality may be commonplace in government, the workplace, and the home.
 Unfortunately, in some locations female travelers may experience catcalling and stares while out in public, and such things as smiling or making eye contact may be interpreted differently than they would be here.
-Observing these differences can be eye-opening, frustrating, and sometimes frightening.
+Observing and experiencing these differences can be eye-opening, frustrating, and sometimes frightening.

 Landmark College study abroad programs are led by experienced faculty, and nearly all programs are led by at least one person who had significant experience living in the destination country.
 These leaders can answer questions about gender roles and attitudes, and can share their own experiences.

 Much of the health and safety information listed on this page can be useful as your student prepares to study abroad.
 We encourage you to take a look at the information and links provided, and to contact us with any questions you may have.